-21. In short, some summary executions or serious injuries attributed to State agencies have continued to occur.
+21. Summary executions or serious injuries attributed to State agencies have thus continued to occur.
 Of course, they are disturbing, but the Special Representative notes that none of these incidents has been attributed to the security forces and that, in certain cases, the Attorney-General has brought judicial action.
-The Special Representative also notes that there are fewer complaints of summary execution than in 1986.
+The Special Representative also notes that fewer summary executions have been reported than in 1986.

-22. Although the Special Representative has no doubt whatsoever that the Constitutional Government of El Salvador is trying to control the activities of the "death squads", he cannot but express his deep concern at reports of an alleged resurgence of such activities.
-17/ For example, on 15 June 1987, the secret organization "Brigada Maximiliano H. Martínez" made public a communiqué giving 14 Salvadorian university students, whom it called terrorists, 48 hours to leave the country, on pain of execution.
-The communiqué accused the Government of being weak and of tolerating an increase in the "communist hordes".
-18/ The Special Representative notes that Legal Protection holds the death squads responsible for some summary executions.
+22. Although the Special Representative has no doubt whatsoever that the Constitutional Government of El Salvador is trying to control the activities of the "death squads", he cannot but express deep concern at reports of an alleged resurgence of such activities.
+20/ For example, on 15 June 1987, the secret organization "Brigada Maximiliano H. Martínez" made public a communiqué giving 14 Salvadorian university students, whom it called terrorists, 48 hours to leave the country, on pain of execution.
+The communiqué accused the

+Government of weakness and tolerating an increase in the "communist hordes".
+21/ The Special Representative notes that Legal Protection holds the death squads responsible for a number of summary executions.

-23. The Special Representative has received a great deal of information about summary executions ("ajusticiamentos") attributed to the guerrilla forces; according to Legal Protection, the figures are as follows: 19/
+23. The Special Representative has received a great deal of information about summary executions ("ajusticiamentos") attributed to the guerrilla forces; according to Legal Protection, the figures are as follows: 22/